MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-plans-callback-notifications.md

     }
 ```

-See [purchase metadata properties](#Purchase-Metadata-Properties-details) for details about the puchaseMetadata object.
+See [purchase metadata properties](#Purchase-Metadata-Properties-details) for details about the `puchaseMetadata` object.

 ## Purchase Metadata Properties details

-The table below describes the details used in the purchase metadata
+The following table describes the details used in the purchase metadata.

 | Property name | Type | Description | Example |
 | --- | --- | --- | --- |